 Reports of spam will be handled immediately and silently.

 Once a report of any other violation is received, a member of the moderation staff will review it.
-This should happen within 24 hours of the report, and optimally much sooner.
+This should happen within a day of the report.
 Often, posts are flagged which do not require moderator intervention, either because community members self-corrected or the post in question does not breach the code of conduct.

 If the flagged incident requires action, the moderator or moderators will then review the incident, examining any public record of the problem described and asking additional questions to clarify the problem if necessary.

 If the problem is complex, the moderators may discuss it among themselves before taking action.
 In the case of simple and clear violations of the Code of Conduct, moderators are empowered to act alone.

 All moderation actions will be recorded in a location readable by all moderators and administrators.
 When possible, discussion of the issues involved will occur in this same location.

 Spam is deleted immediately when found or reported.

 If a problem is ongoing or particularly injurious (for example active harassment or posting of private information without consent), moderators will move to solve the ongoing problem as quickly as possible and follow up with discussion and looking into the details.
 This may involve deletion of posts and other content, as well as temporary bans (pending confirmation after all the details are known.)